Non-Primary Channel Access in IEEE 802.11 UHR: Comprehensive Analysis and Evaluation: Simulation

 \subsection{Two-BSS System}

 We conducted two simulations for this model, involving one 40 MHz (two-channel) and one 20 MHz (single-channel) BSS within the same sensing area.
-As is depicted in Fig. \ref{fig:Sim_Scenario}(b), each BSS has an equal number of stations, and all the nodes can sense each other.
-In the first scenario, both BSS systems are legacy networks.
+As depicted in Fig. \ref{fig:Sim_Scenario}(b), each BSS has an equal number of stations, and all the nodes can sense each other.
+Intriguingly, as shown in Fig. \ref{fig:nl_ll}, it indicates the comparison of two-BSS system's performance in two scenarios.
+In the first scenario (red lines), both BSS systems are legacy networks.
 The simulated throughput in Fig.~\ref{fig:nl_ll} matches our analytical model, and we observe that the throughput of the 40 MHz BSS (BSS1) is twice as much as the throughput of 20 MHz BSS (BSS2), attributed to its dual-channel capability allowing two packets to be transmitted simultaneously.
 As the number of stations increases, the likelihood of collisions also rises, leading to reduced throughput following Bianchi's rule.
-In the second scenario, BSS1 (40MHz) becomes an NPCA network while BSS2 (20MHz) remains a legacy network.
-Intriguingly, as is shown in Fig. \ref{fig:nl_ll}, it indicates the comparison of two-BSS system's performance in two scenarios.
-The blue line shows NPCA with Legacy BSS while the red one reveals two Legacy BSSs.
+In the second scenario (blue lines), BSS1 (40MHz) becomes an NPCA network while BSS2 (20MHz) remains a legacy network.
 We can see that NPCA's throughput surpasses that of the legacy network under equal station counts.
 Additionally, when paired with the NPCA network, the legacy network's throughput also improves significantly.
 This enhancement occurs because BSS1, upon detecting the transmission from BSS2, opts for the secondary channel for backoff or transmission, thus increasing its transmission probability.
 Meanwhile, BSS2 gets a better chance to transmit on Channel 1.